Music from "The Elder": Recording

-Recording sessions for the album commenced in March 1981 at Ace Frehley's home recording studio in Wilton, Connecticut and went on at Ezrin's farmstead near Toronto, Canada.
+Recording sessions for the album commenced in March 1981 at Ace Frehley's home recording studio in Wilton, Connecticut and went on from May 11, 1981 at Ezrin's farmstead near Toronto, Canada.
 During the recording, Ezrin and Kiss worked in complete secrecy and no one other than them ever heard the album in progress.
 Ezrin, in particular, had insisted that he would only communicate with Kiss or Aucoin.
 Members from the American Symphony Orchestra and St. Robert's Choir arranged by Michael Kamen were employed to add an orchestral sound to the tracks.

 Frehley did not accompany the band to the Canadian recording sessions and became increasingly frustrated, as he disagreed with the group's decision to abandon their original plan to record a straight rock album.
 Additionally, a number of guitar solos he recorded were not included in the final cut.
 Frehley resented what he felt was Simmons' and Stanley's domination of the recording sessions and was often outvoted 2–1 on band decisions after Criss' departure, as Carr was not a partner in Kiss as the other three members were, but rather an employee.
 This was the last album to feature Frehley until their 1996 reunion Alive/Worldwide Tour, apart from appearing on the cover of the compilation album Killers and the next album Creatures of the Night and a handful of promotional appearances with the band until late 1982.

+Composition

 Story

 The basic plot of "The Elder" involves the recruitment and training of a young hero (The Boy) by the Council of Elders who belong to the Order of the Rose, a mysterious group dedicated to combating evil.
 The Boy is guided by an elderly caretaker named Morpheus.
 The album's lyrics describe the boy's feelings during his journey and training, as he overcomes his early doubts to become confident and self-assured.
 The only spoken dialogue is at the end of the last track, "I".
 During the passage, Morpheus proclaims to the Elders that The Boy is ready to undertake his odyssey.
 "The Elder are a life-form without body", Simmons explained, "they are benevolent, but committed to the balance of opposites.
 And when darkness gets too strong, a hero is born to restore the balance."
 A number of narrative passages were cut from the final version of the album.
 These passages were meant to provide details of the story, and to act as transitional elements between songs.